capturr/scraper/readme.md

     url: string,
     // The scraped page status code
     status: number,
+    // The scraped page headers (must provide the withHeaders option) headers?: { [key: string]: string },
+    // The page HTML (when the withBody option is true) body?: string,
+    // The extracted data, if you provided extractors data?: object;
     // The time, in seconds, your request took to be resolved from our server
     // The communication delays between your app and our servers are ignored
     time: number,
-    // The scraped page headers (must provide the withHeaders option) headers?: { [key: string]: string },
-    // The page HTML (when the withBody option is true) body?: string,
-    // The extracted data, if you provided extractors data?: object
+    // The used bandwidth, in kb
+    bandwidth: number,
 ```

 ### Optimize the response time